Military History and Tradition

 During World War II, the North Carolina textile industry, with the help of many NC State alumni, produced more fabric for the war effort than any other state.
 The textiles faculty conducted a 12-week course for fabric inspection and testing for war industry personnel and conducted courses in mill safety.
 Male student enrollment dropped, but women and international students continued studies during the war.

-Reference librarian Reba Clevenger became the acting college librarian during World War II when all male library staff members left for military service.
+Reference librarian Reba Clevenger became the acting college librarian during World War II when the men on staff left for military service.

 Construction for a new basketball arena and ROTC armory began in 1942.
 Construction was interrupted for many years because of World War II.
 The building was named for businessman William Neal Reynolds and funding to begin construction came from the Works Progress Administration.